koxudaxi/datamodel-code-generator/docs/index.md

   --enum-field-as-literal {all,one}
-                        Parse enum field as literal. all: all enum field type are Literal. one: field type is Literal when an enum has only one possible value --class-name CLASS_NAME
+                        Parse enum field as literal. all: all enum field type are Literal. one: field type is Literal when an enum has only one possible value --set-default-enum-member
+                        Set enum members as default values for enum field --class-name CLASS_NAME
                         Set class name of root model --custom-template-dir CUSTOM_TEMPLATE_DIR